jsinger67/parol/docs/Tutorial.md

 So it's up to you to gain a lot of experiences in writing grammars 😉.

-Then I want to explain the token literals I presented above without any comment.
+Next I want to explain the token literals I presented above without any comment.

 > One general word to terminal symbols in `parol`.
 All terminal symbols (entities in productions that are enclosed by a pair of double quotes) are treated as regular expressions.
 There is no